sagarawasthi/graphs_php/README.md

 LICENSE
 ======================================================================================================================
 This script is freeware for non-commercial use.
 If you like it, please feel free to make a donation!
-However, if you intend to use the script in a commercial project, please donate at least EUR 6.
-You can make a donation on my website: http://www.gerd-tentler.de/tools/phpgraphs/

 ======================================================================================================================
 USAGE